lukemelia/rfcs/text/0000-router-extensibility.md

 ### Background

-The router.js file contains the high-level definition of the app's routes, and is often the first place a developer looks to begin becoming familiar with a new app or to orient herself when beginning a new feature.
-It currently allows the expression of the following aspects of the app's routes in the function passed to `Router#map`:
+The Ember Router DSL currently allows the expression of the following aspects of the app's routes in the function passed to `Router#map`:

   1) The route name.
 This is expressed via a combination of the first argument to `this.route`, the nesting of the DSL usage, and the possible presence of the option `resetNamespace: true` as part of the second argument to `this.route`.
   2) The path, including one or more dynamic segments.
 This is expressed via the `path` option in the second argument to `this.route`. e.g. `path: '/a/path/with/:some_id'`